AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 In **Integrated** mode, AdGuard VPN will be able to work at the same time with AdGuard for iOS ad blocker by using the IPSec protocol instead.
 This protocol is also secure, but a little slower and easier to detect.
 You don't need to perform any additional actions to set up the integration: just install both apps and switch to this mode.

->Note that in **Integrated** mode you can't use the Exclusions feature or choose a DNS server.
+> Note that in **Integrated** mode you can't use the Exclusions feature or choose a DNS server.

 ### DNS server

-The purpose of Domain name system (DNS) is to translate websites' names into something browsers can understand, i.e. IP addresses.
+The purpose of the Domain Name System (DNS) is to translate a domain name or hostname (e.g., example.com or www.example.com) into something browsers can understand, i.e. IP addresses.
 This job is performed by DNS servers.
 AdGuard VPN for iOS offers a choice between several DNS servers, each with their own special qualities.
 For example, AdGuard DNS removes ads and protects your device from tracking while AdGuard DNS Family Protection combines the functions of AdGuard DNS with SafeSearch and adult content blocking.
 DNS servers by different DNS providers may also work faster or slower depending on your location, ISP, and other factors.
 Choose the one that works best for you.
 You can find out more about DNS and its characteristics [in this article](https://adguard-dns.io/kb/general/dns-filtering/#what-is-dns).

 ![DNS server screen *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/dns-server.png)